Where To Find Freehold Terrace & Semi-D Landed Homes From $4.85 million In The East

 Like Onan Road, Carpmael Road is a very long road running from Changi Road to East Coast Road but we’ll only be focusing on the section between East Coast Road and Dunman Road today.
 (We covered the upper part of Carpmael Road in another tour last year.)

-You may have noticed that Onan Road and Carpmael Road are parallel to each other- both roads also have the same 1.4 plot ratio zoning allowing housewners to build high- so why did I do 2 different articles for them?
+You may have noticed that Onan Road and Carpmael Road are parallel to each other- both roads also have the same 1.4 plot ratio zoning allowing housewners to build high- so why did I do two different articles for them?
 Well, despite the fact that both roads have terrace houses (and that the hawker centre is located on Onan Road), Carpmael Road actually feels busier, and more cluttered.
 It was also more difficult to drive down, due to the haphazard way cars were parked along the street.
 (Unlike Onan Road, it felt like there were fewer parts of the street marked as “no parking” areas.
 Whether that’s a boon or bane, you’ll have to decide for yourself.)

-(In contrast, probably due to the hawker centre, Onan Road had more no-parking lines as well as designated street parking spots (where one has to pay to park.)
+In contrast, probably due to the hawker centre, Onan Road had more no-parking lines as well as designated street parking spots (where one has to pay to park.)
 This may have been why it felt more spacious and easier to traverse.

 Ok now that that’s out of the way, let’s get down to business and do the walkabout tour fo the estate.